Why (and How) to Analyze Website Traffic: A Beginners Guide10 min read

 - How long visitors stay, what pages they visit, and where exactly they click on every page.

-This information can then optimize your SEO and marketing strategies.
-Analyzing your web traffic helps you see what you’re doing right and how to improve.
+Use this information to optimize your SEO and marketing strategies.
+Analyzing your web traffic also helps you see what you’re doing right and how to improve.

-- Is your website attracting undesirable traffic that you didn’t know about?
+- Is your website attracting the right traffic?

 - Are your calls to action being seen?

 - Are visitors engaging with your content?

 - Are they clicking on icons or sidebars that don’t have associated links?

 Analyze Website Traffic to Make the Best Impression

 In our digital-centric world, your website is probably a visitor’s first impression of you and your brand.
 Each online visitor is a chance to increase your brand’s awareness, generate a new lead, and (hopefully) drive sales.
 Your website can even act as a complement to your offline marketing strategies by giving you a place to direct new prospects.
 Now, more than ever, your website is an online platform through which you build relationships with potential customers.